z-b-b/z-b-b/README.md

 My name is Ze'ev
 I am a Practical Engineer & Full Stack Developer.
 I have uploaded project examples for your enjoyment!
-(note that some of the comments in the code are in hebrew) For more projects i will send a link to my google drive upon request zeev.bb@gmail.com
+For more projects i will send a link to my google drive upon request zeev.bb@gmail.com

 My profile in the Apple Support Community: https://discussions.apple.com/profile/Z_B-B/participation